“Saved by the Valve:” Refugees and Concerns with the Safe Third Country Agreement

 Kasirer J. declined to exercise its fact-finding powers and remitted the s.
 15 challenge back to trial (CCR, para 175).

-For an analysis of this decision, please see the second installment of this post here.
+For my analysis and commentary of the SCC’s decision, see the second installment of this post here.

 Editor: Farah Abdel Haleem